 Chin and cheek augmentation are common procedures that improve the balance of your facial profile.
 Chin implants correct a “weak” or receding chin caused by congenital deficiency, age-related bone resorption, or facial trauma.
 Cheek augmentation adds fullness and gives the appearance of well-defined cheekbones.
-Double board-certified facial plastic surgeon Dr. Edward J. Gross offers chin and cheek implant procedures for Orlando men and women who hope to improve their facial harmony.
+Double board-certified facial plastic surgeon Dr. Edward J. Gross offers chin and cheek implant procedures for people from Orlando, Winter Park, Tampa, Melbourne, and Daytona Beach who hope to improve their facial harmony.

 Edward J. Gross, M.D.